Book Tour and Activities on the Go!

 It is particularly essential that you ride a perfectly fine vehicle.
 Servicing your bike, whether you are hiring a vehicle or taking your own is important to ensure a smooth drive.
 The Ladakh terrain can be very tasking on your bike and you cannot do with anything less than perfect vehicle.
 Knowing how to do repairs is always an advantage.

 The risk of a road trip in Ladakh is directly related to your focus on the road.
 While many roads have been mended and made motorable in recent years, you will always need to be extra cautious.
 A rider will have to make continuous u-turns along the mountain highways and even a small rock unnoticed on the road can do the damage.
 Further, if you are riding before and after a rain, it is needless to say that you needn’t think about anything else but your safety to reach the destination.
-It takes some amount of experience to be able to ride across Ladakh.
+It takes some amount of experience to be able to ride bike across Ladakh as it is too much adventurous

 Carrying extra fuel in Jerry Cans is a must when you are riding into Leh-Ladakh.
 While there are a few filling stations at important stops, you never know when a detour has cost you all the fuel you had had in the tank.
 A couple of loaded Jerry cans per bike are highly recommended.
 It is also necessary that you refill your Jerry cans when you come across the next petrol pump.